If you want to step up your mixing game, investing in good studio monitors is crucial.

 Meanwhile, the Rokit 5 G4 is mainly used for larger spaces like DJ gigs.
 It is also easier to pair with other devices since it can connect via Bluetooth, USB, MIDI, XLR, and RCA.

-So if you’re a rookie music producer who’s still grappling with the ropes of mixing, we’d suggest you take the Classic 5.
+- If you’re a rookie music producer who’s still learning the ropes of mixing, I recommend you take the Classic 5.

-But, if you’re a professional player, we recommend the Rokit 5 G4.
+- But, if you’re a professional player, I recommend the Rokit 5 G4.

 Although, it’s worth noting that the mids are a tad lacking.
 However, you do not need to be concerned since the difference is barely noticeable.